-- To evaluate the weld and joint strengths based on simulations with actual welding and joining conditions.
+- To evaluate the weld and joint strengths based on the welding simulations with actual welding and joining conditions.

 - To provide the weld and joint strengths dependent on actual materials and welding conditions to the subsequent structural and crash simulations.

-SORPAS® 3D.testing can combine simulation of resistance welding process and mechanical joining with weld strength tests:
+SORPAS® 3D.testing can combine simulation of resistance welding and mechanical joining with weld strength tests:

 - Tensile shear test